spierala/ts-array-collection/README.md

 ## Features
 - ArrayCollection is still a native Javascript Array under the hood (all Array methods stay intact, ES6 Array spread syntax still works)
 - Every ArrayCollection method returns a new ArrayCollection/Array which is useful if you need to work with immutable data
+- The original ArrayCollection/Array it **not** mutated by performing the ArrayCollection methods.

 ## Usage